-The Canon EOS 5D Mark II and the Canon PowerShot G9 X Mark II are two digital cameras that were announced, respectively, in September 2008 and January 2017.
+The Canon EOS 5D Mark II and the Canon PowerShot G9 X Mark II are two digital cameras that were revealed to the public, respectively, in September 2008 and January 2017.
 The 5D Mark II is a DSLR, while the G9X Mark II is a fixed lens compact.
 The cameras are based on a full frame (5D Mark II) and an one-inch (G9X Mark II) sensor.
-The 5D Mark II has a resolution of 21 megapixel, whereas the G9X Mark II provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 5D Mark II has a resolution of 21 megapixels, whereas the G9X Mark II provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (67 percent) than the Canon 5D Mark II.
 It is worth mentioning in this context that the 5D Mark II is splash and dust resistant, while the G9X Mark II does not feature any corresponding weather-sealing.